kongware/ftor/README.md

 ftor enables ML-like type-directed, functional programming with Javascript including reasonable debugging.
 In essence, it consists of a runtime type system and a functional programming library building upon it.

-There is a separated API [documentation](https://github.com/kongware/ftor/blob/master/LIBRARY.md) (under construction) for the typed functional library building upon the type system.
+There is a separated API [documentation](https://github.com/kongware/ftor/blob/master/LIBRARY.md) (under construction) for the typed functional library.

 ## Why